naughie/openrussh-client/README.md

 - `CertificateFile`

-# Host key algorithms
+## SSH Features

+We do not support X11 forwarding and agent forwarding for the security reason.

+Plan to support:

+- Local port forwarding (OpenSSH's `-L` option)
+- Local socket forwarding (OpenSSH's `-L` option)
+- Remote port forwarding (OpenSSH's `-R` option)
+- Remote socket forwarding (OpenSSH's `-R` option)
+- PTY
+- Limited support for FIDO2
+- More flexible configuration of combination of `IdentityFile` / `CertificateFile` and `IdentityAgent`

+# Digital Signature Algorithms

-We deliberately support only the following host key algorithms:
+We deliberately support only the following host key / certificate algorithms when reading `known_hosts`:

 - ssh-ed25519
 - ecdsa-sha2-nistp521